GUIDELINES FOR CONTRIBUTORS: A SUMMARY

 To be considered for publication in the Journal, an article should be submitted to:

-- Provide one-inch (2.5 cm) margins at both sides and top and bottom of every page; leave the right margin unjustified.
-Use a typeface with large, clear characters (12 point) and easily visible punctuation marks and endnote numbers.
-For book and journal titles use either an italic font or underlining.
+• Provide one-inch (2.5 cm) margins at both sides and top and bottom of every page; leave the right margin unjustified.
+Use a typeface with large, clear characters (12 point) and easily visible punctuation marks and footnote numbers.
+For book and journal titles use an italic font.

-- Double-space everything, including notes, lists of captions, text, block quotations—everything, without exception.
+• Double-space everything, including notes, lists of captions, text, and block quotations.

-- Place footnotes on separate pages at the end of the article.
+• Use footnotes rather than endnotes.
 Since the Journal does not usually include separate lists of sources with articles, complete bibliographical information on all publications cited should appear in the first footnote in which they are mentioned.

-- Musical examples and tables should be numbered (each in its own series) according to the order in which they are first mentioned in the article.
+• Musical examples and tables should be numbered (each in its own series) according to the order in which they are first mentioned in the article.
 Each one should be placed on its own page with a title, rather than being inserted into the main text.
-Musical examples should be submitted either as camera-ready copy (preferably pre-sized to the Journal’s page margins), or as electronic files in EPS, TIFF, or Acrobat PDF format; an extra charge will be made for converting handwritten examples to printable form.
+Musical examples should be submitted as electronic files in Acrobat PDF format; an extra charge will be made for converting handwritten examples to printable form.

-- The Journal welcomes illustrations.
-Since the author is responsible for acquiring them, they remain his or her property and will be returned.
-It is the author’s responsibility to obtain permission—for both print and electronic publication— from the owners of original paintings, photographs, and other illustrative material, some of which may be under copyright protection.
+• The Journal welcomes illustrations.
+It is the author’s responsibility to obtain permission—for both print and electronic publication—from the owners of original paintings, photographs, and other illustrative material, some of which may be under copyright protection.
 Copies of all permissions should be received by the editor no later than six weeks following an article’s acceptance for publication.
+Illustrations are usually in black-and-white, but a limited number of color illustrations may be accepted, if color is essential to the discussion (examples might include paintings or instrument decoration).

-After an article is accepted, the author will supply an electronic copy of the text, preferably in Microsoft Word as an e-mail attachment or through the Journal's Dropbox, incorporating revisions made since the original submission.
+After an article is accepted, the author will supply an electronic copy of the text, either on CD-ROM or as an e-mail attachment, and preferably in Microsoft Word, incorporating revisions made since the original submission.
 If a word processing program other than Microsoft Word is used, a version in RTF should also be included.